aarongill745/godo/README.md

 # Godo

-A todo app in the command line written in go.
-So I don't have to use Jira
+A todo app in the console, written in go!

 ### Commands
 Run `godo help` for more detail on how to use this app.